 Now that you know how to deal with ants in dishwashers you must take action.

 Like This Article?
 Pin it on Pinterest

 Does vinegar kill ants?
-If you are a homeowner who wants to keep a pest-free home you might be wondering if an ant infestation can be remedied with vinegar.
+If you’re a homeowner who desires to keep a pest-free house you might be questioning if an ant infestation could be remedied with vinegar?
 Vinegar has a strong order which displeases ants so a solution of vinegar and water can be used to repel ants.
 However, in my opinion, the vinegar option is only a temporary fix.
 If you want a long-term more permanent solution you should try the natural ant talked about above.

 Is boric acid safe to use for pest control?
-Boric acid is a tried and true pest control solution that I have used many times with surprising success.
+Boric acid is a field-tested pest management solution that I actually have used many times with shocking success.
 I say surprisingly because this option is cheap when compared to other solutions and works really fast to eliminate your pest problems.
 When it comes to safety, boric acid is not safe for humans and pets to ingest.
 So be careful when using this product around pets and small children who could accidentally inhale or digest the product if they come in contact with it.

 How do you kill ants with borax?
-Borax not to be confused with boric acid is another effective ant killer.
-If you’d rather not sprinkle borax directly in your home there is another simple and more effective way to apply it to get rid of ants.
+Borax not to be confused with boric acid is another efficient ant killer.
+If you’d rather not sprinkle borax directly in your house there’s another easy and more practical way to apply it to do away with ants.
 Just take 1-1/2 tablespoon of borax with 1/2 cup of sugar.
 Mix both ingredients well with 1-1/2 cup warm water to develop a mixture.
 Soak a few cotton balls in the mixture then strategically place the cotton balls where you have seen ants.
-Remove the cotton balls after a few days when you no longer have an ant problem.
+Remove the cotton balls after a couple of days whenever you ant problem is resolved.
 Keep children and pets away too for their safety.